ThinkRedstone/Campaign/gods.md

 Symbol: A coin with the imprint of a smiling maiden.

-True Blade: Probably a dagger, since both sides of her patrons will stab you in the back
+True Blade: A dagger with a silver blade and a golden handle, with a golden coin imprinted on the base of the blade.
+Currently in possession of Naru, after Th'el and his gang stole it from Isoi's church and sold it.

 ## Naru